ammarlakis/github-iac/README.md

    terraform apply
    ```

-   Terraform will read the YAML files in the `data/` folder, provision the corresponding repositories, assign users membership, and store the state accordingly.
+   Terraform will read the YAML files in the `data/` folder, provision the corresponding repositories and teams, assign users membership, and store the state accordingly.

 ### Future Enhancements